gitter-badger/quiz.module/README.md

 Requirements
 ------------
-Drupal 6.x
-PHP 5.1 (for OOP code introduced in Quiz 3.0)
-MySQL 5

 The module consists of two types of modules: the Quiz module itself (quiz.module), and various question types (example: multichoice.module).
 The